 There is a need to improve IT infrastructure and data security for organisations.
 Covid-19 has increase organisational reliance and necessity for digital working.
 It is important to our Partnership that CLD organisations have the necessary support to be "cyber aware".
 This requires the building of knowledge, capacity, skills, expertise and resources within organisations or through local networks to exchange experience and develop good and positive practice for organisations of all sizes.
 70% of Village Hall respondents reported that they were very/extremely familiar in using digital technology.
-29% of community organisations surveyed were seeking advice and support to make better use of digital technology (Community Organisations Survey, unpublished data available on request from The Bridge at central@the-bridge.uk.net).
+29% of community organisations surveyed were seeking advice and support to make better use of digital technology (The Bridge Community Organisations Survey).